How to sell a service with uncertain outcomes: Characterizing profit-maximizing menus

 \begin{theorem} Any IC menu can be modified so that all usage prices satisfy $x^t_q\in \bc{0, \infty}$ while leaving the seller's profit and the buyers' utilities unchanged. \end{theorem}

-\begin{proof} We provide a sketch, deferring the formal proof to \cref{two-usage-prices-suffice-proof}.
+We give a proof sketch here: the formal proof is in \cref{a:two-usage-prices-suffice}.
 Define $S^t \coloneq \bc{q: v^t_q \ge x^t_q}$ to be the set of outcomes that type $t$ accepts.
 Our idea is to \emph{redistribute} all usage prices for outcomes in $S^t$ into the upfront price.
-For all $q\in S^t$, we set $x^t_q = 0$ and increase the upfront price $w^t$ by $p^{a^t}_q x^t_q$, calling the new contract $\cC'^t$.
-In this way, the usage price decreases by exactly the same amount that the upfront price increases and hence $U(t;\cC^{t}) = U(t;\cC^t)$.
+For each $q\in S^t$, we set $x^t_q = 0$ and increase the upfront price $w^t$ by $p^{a^t}_q x^t_q$, calling the new contract $\cC'^t$.
+In this way, the usage price decreases by exactly the same amount that the upfront price increases and hence $U(t;\cC^{t'}) = U(t;\cC^t)$.
 For all other types $u$, we have $U(u;\cC'^t) \le U(u;\cC^t)$ since $u$ now pays an additional upfront price of $p^{a^t}_q x^t_q$ while their utility from the decrease in usage price $x^t_q$ increases by at most $p^{a^t}_q x^t_q$.
 Hence $u$ will still choose $\cC^u$ so the menu remains IC.
 After applying the price redistribution for all contracts, the end result is a menu whose usage prices $x^t_q$ satisfy $x^t_q = 0$ or $x^t_q > v^t_q$.
-In the latter case we can simply increase the usage prices to $\infty$. \end{proof}
+In the latter case we can simply increase the usage prices to $\infty$.

-Note that the $\infty$ price in \cref{two-usage-prices-suffice} is only for notational convenience and the proof similarly works when $\infty$ is replaced by any price that excludes all types from accepting the outcome, for example the maximum valuation $\max_{t,q} v^t_q$ of any type for any outcome.

-\begin{remark*} \cref{two-usage-prices-suffice} has the interpretation that without loss of generality we can view the seller's revenue as coming entirely from the upfront price.
-The $\infty$ price for an outcome is merely a way to exclude buyers from using that outcome.
-We emphasize that even though no revenue is collected from usage prices in $\bc{0,\infty}$, having $\infty$ usage prices is still necessary by \cref{upfront-payment-only}. \end{remark*}
+\begin{remark} Note that the $\infty$ price in \cref{two-usage-prices-suffice} is only for notational convenience and the proof similarly works when $\infty$ is replaced by any price that excludes all types from accepting the outcome, for example the maximum valuation $\max_{t,q} v^t_q$ of any type for any outcome. \cref{two-usage-prices-suffice} has the interpretation that without loss of generality we can view the seller's revenue as coming entirely from the upfront price as long as the seller can exclude buyers from some outcomes.
+This is similar in spirit to many software subscriptions like ChatGPT for which various subscription tiers provide access to models with differing capabilities.
+We emphasize that even though no revenue is collected from usage prices in $\bc{0,\infty}$, having the usage prices is still necessary by \cref{upfront-payment-only}. \end{remark}

-To summarize, \cref{two-usage-prices-suffice} shows that any profit-maximizing mechanism can, though is not required to, have a format where the seller collects upfront prices for various actions but limits the buyer's access to certain outcomes.
-Such pricing mechanisms are similar in spirit to many software subscriptions like ChatGPT for which there are various subscription tiers, each with access to models with differing capabilities.